google/private-join-and-compute/README.md

 In order to run Private Join and Compute, you need to install Bazel, if you don't have it already.
-[Follow the instructions for your platform on the Bazel website.](https://docs.bazel.build/versions/master/install.html)
+[Follow the instructions for your platform on the Bazel website.](https://docs.bazel.build/versions/master/install.html) Please use Bazel 0.28.1.
+A recent change introduced in Bazel 1.0 is causing build errors.
+We are working on updating this.

 You also need to install Git, if you don't have it already.
 [Follow the instructions for your platform on the Git website.](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)